chronicleprotocol/documentation/docs/validators/upgrading.md

 :::warning
-**ChartVersion `0.6.0`**: The `tor-controller` and its associated CRDs have been removed from the chart.
+**Upgrading from a chart older than `0.6.0`**: As of ChartVersion `0.6.0`, the `tor-controller` and its associated CRDs have been removed from the chart.
 The chart upgrade will automatically remove tor-related pods, services, and secrets that were previously managed by Helm.
 After upgrading, remove any remaining tor resources manually:

 ```bash
 # Remove the onionservice resource (if present)